2025 / 04 / 22

 Even in still wine production, CO2 plays a crucial role in preventing spoilage and maintaining freshness.

-• Protection During Storage and Transportation: When wine is transported in bulk, the headspace in the containers can expose the wine to oxygen.
-Filling this headspace with CO2 or a mixture of inert gases minimizes oxygen contact and helps preserve the wine’s quality during transit.
+• Protection During Storage and Transportation: When transporting wine in bulk, the top space inside the container often exposes the wine to oxygen.
+At this point, filling with a mixture of carbon dioxide or other inert gases can effectively reduce oxygen exposure, helping to maintain the quality and stability of the wine during transportation.

 CO2 Cartridges in wine Production